bysamio/casepack-docs/src/content/docs/evidence-pack-export.md

 - Use PDF exports for client-facing reports
 - Use ZIP exports for auditors who need the raw artifacts
+- Warn recipients that ZIP exports contain original, unscanned artifacts
+- Scan the completed archive before extracting it, and use an isolated environment when its contents may be hostile
 - Create exports before closing an incident for a complete package
 - Re-export after adding new evidence to include everything
 - Exports are immutable — each request creates a new snapshot